A.V.N.Jones & Co.

 The series comprised of twelve small puzzles, eight of which were roughly 7" x 5" and had 'about 30' pieces costing 1/-, and four being 7" x 10" with 'about 100' pieces presumably costing 2/- each.
 As with the Chad Valley puzzles, these were all produced on 3 ply wood and were hand cut.
 The puzzles were sold in small cardboard boxes with lift off lids and the smaller puzzles could be assembled inside the box.
 The box lids had an overall label which did not carry a guide picture, simply a large monochrome illustration advertising the series.
 The label bore the name of the maker (Manufactured by A. V. N. Jones & Co., London, E.C.2.) and the note Copyright by Gt.
 Western Railway.
 A large label on the outside of the box base advertised the full range of puzzles in the series and the only indication as to the actual content was the pencilled subject number.

-We were fortunate in being able to add one of these puzzles to our collection as they rarely appear on the market.
+We are fortunate in having been able to add two of these puzzles to our collection as they rarely appear on the market.

 Subject No. 5 - The Guard's Van